-In cases involving personal injuries, an experienced drunk driving accident attorney can help ensure that victims recover the maximum compensation available.
+In cases involving personal injuries in Austin, an experienced drunk driving accident attorney can help ensure that victims recover the maximum compensation available.
 This may involve engaging in aggressive negotiation with insurance companies and, when necessary, going to court.
 The damages that an attorney can usually help a drunk driving accident victim in Texas recover include:

 - Punitive damages to punish the liable party if that party caused intentional harm or acted with gross negligence

 - Lost wages due to time missed at work related to an injury

 - Future lost wages when an injury causes permanent damages that prevent a victim from returning to work in a previous capacity

 - Medical costs including ambulance services, emergency room visits, hospital stays, radiology, surgery, prescription medications, and more

 - Future medical expenses including aftercare and long-term healthcare for injuries that require extensive recovery or result in permanent disability

 - Rehabilitation costs such as physical therapist visits and assistive devices like wheelchairs and canes